Briana Scurry: Club

-Scurry was a founding player for the Atlanta Beat in the Women's United Soccer Association (USA), the world's first women's league where the players were paid as professionals.
+Scurry was a founding player for the Atlanta Beat in the Women's United Soccer Association (WUSA), the world's first women's league where the players were paid as professionals.
 She was the starting goalkeeper for the three seasons (2001–2003) of the league.
 She helped the Beat to two WUSA Championship Games and was named the league's Goalkeeper of the Year in 2003.

 On March 13, 2009, Scurry was named to the preseason roster of the Washington Freedom, in the inaugural season of Women's Professional Soccer (WPS).
 She suffered a season-ending concussion early in the 2010 season, and announced her retirement later that year on September 8.

 International

 Scurry was a goalkeeper for the United States women's national soccer team for most of the years between 1994 and 2008, earning a record 173 caps for the United States.
 She started 159 of those games and finished her international career with a record of 133–12–14.
 She also earned 71 shutouts.

 Scurry's first appearance for the United States women's national soccer team was March 16, 1994, versus Portugal.
 Her first shutout was recorded the same day.
 In her first year with the US, she earned seven shutouts in 12 starts.

 She was a member of the Gold Medal-winning US Women's National Team at the 1996 Olympic Games in Atlanta where she started and played in every minute of the team's five matches conceding only three goals.

 Scurry played every minute of the 1999 Women's World Cup allowing only three goals and recording four shutouts.
 She saved one penalty during the shootout in the final against China and the United States won.
 Following the World Cup, Scurry announced her intention to play in the WNBA.

 She started for the US in the 2003 FIFA Women's World Cup and 2004 Summer Olympic Games.
 She also played two matches for the US in the 2007 FIFA Women's World Cup and was the alternate goalkeeper on the 2008 Olympic Team.

 On June 23, 2008, United States Women's Olympic soccer coach Pia Sundhage announced that Scurry would not be on the Olympic team.
-Her last match for the USA was on November 5, 2008, against the Korea Republic.
+Her last match for the United States was on November 5, 2008, against the Korea Republic.

+Traumatic brain injury and recovery

+While playing in the Women's Professional Soccer league in 2010, Scurry suffered a traumatic brain injury when a player from the opposing team collided with her knee into Scurry's right temple.
+The injury left Scurry temporarily totally disabled and she dealt with severe depression.
+To address her symptoms, Scurry underwent occipital nerve surgery in 2013.
+Scurry has since rebuilt her life and become an advocate for increased concussion awareness and research, testifying before Congress twice.